Byron1z/configure-ad-B1z/README.md

    <img src="https://i.imgur.com/7UaNiRC.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Now attempt to log into Client-1 with one of the user accounts we created with the script
+  Now, attempt to log into Client-1 with one of the user accounts we created with the script.

-  (take note of the password in the script)
+  (Take note of the password in the script)
 </p>
 <p>
   <img src="https://i.imgur.com/uJldo10.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>